-Figure 31: Illegal Uses and Rezoning Applications
+Figure 31: illegal uses and rezoning applications

-Blockages to Mixed Use Development:
+Blockages to mix use development:

-There are two key regulatory barriers impeding the desired form of sustainable urban development: restrictive title deed conditions attached to residential properties along the full length of Blaauwberg Road and onerous Access Spacing requirements imposed by the Western Cape Road

-Access Guidelines (2002).
+There are two key regulatory barriers impeding the desired form of sustainable urban development: restrictive title deed conditions attached to residential properties along the full length of Blaauwberg Road and onerous Access Spacing requirements imposed by the Western Cape Road Access Guidelines (2002).
 Blaauwberg Road is currently classified as a Class II Primary Arterial.
-As such, the approval of applications to rezone to business uses is limited to properties located every 90m from an intersection along its length (see conceptual depiction on page 60).
+As such, the approval of applications to rezone to business uses is limited to properties located every 90m from an intersection along its length (see conceptual depiction below).

-Figure 32: Access Spacing
+Figure 32: Access spacing